-These are four simple ways to keep your tree alive throughout the holiday season:
+Four simple ways to keep your tree alive throughout the holiday season!

 - If you’re purchasing your tree from a Christmas tree lot, chances are your tree was cut at least a week prior to you buying it.
 This means that the xylem vessels have closed up and sap has essentially clogged up the tree trunk (meaning: water isn’t able to be absorbed).
 Your job will be to re-hydrate the tree as best you can!
 To do so, cut a fresh cut at least 1/2 inch from the base of the trunk.
 This will remove any sap and allow the cells of the tree to suck up fresh water.
 Which leads us to…

 - Supply the tree with enough water, and often!

 - This may seem like a given, but don’t forget to water your tree.
 A live Christmas tree drinks 1 quart of water per 1 inch of trunk diameter.
 Most Christmas tree stands will hold about a gallon of water, and they should be refilled daily.
 This will also help reduce the risk of fire!

 - One common mistake people make when caring for their live Christmas tree, is placing it in too small of a Christmas tree stand.
 Be sure to use a large enough stand for your tree so that it has access to all of the water it wants to drink!
 These simple tips will help ensure your tree stays as hydrated as possible.

 - I have found that misting the tree with extra moisture from a spray bottle helps keep the tree alive and prevents the tree from dropping needles.

 - This is a great way to help keep a live Christmas tree fresh throughout the holiday season.
 Place a humidifier near the Christmas tree and turn it on each day or night.
 This will keep the air moist and provide extra freshness.